mocs524/greybus-spec/source/special.rst

 Greybus Control Disconnected Operation
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The Greybus control disconnected Operation is sent to notify an Interface that a CPort (other than control CPort) that was formerly the subject of a Greybus Control Connected Operation shall no longer be used.
-No more messages may be sent over this connection, and any messages received shall be discarded.
+<GYBS.R.0206.001>The Greybus control disconnected Operation is sent to
+notify an Interface that a CPort (other than control CPort) that was formerly the subject of a Greybus Control Connected Operation shall no longer be used.</GYBS.R.0206.001>  <GYBS.R.0207.001>No more messages may be sent over this connection, and any messages received shall be discarded.</GYBS.R.0207.001>

 Greybus Control Disconnected Request
 """"""""""""""""""""""""""""""""""""